 Anything I can do to make the dish piling spot more appealing is worth the effort!

 5 – FRESH TOWELS

-I’m sure you wash and refresh your kitchen towels and rags regularly, but where those can get grungy fast, it’s nice to buy a couple new ones every once in awhile.
+I’m sure you wash and refresh your kitchen towels and rags regularly, but where those can get grungy fast, it’s nice to buy a couple of new ones every once in a while.

 I treated myself to some linen hand towels in lovely Spring colors.